api3dao/contracts/docs/contracts/api3-server-v1/oevauctionhouse.md

 ### Finality considerations

-- While determining the winner of an auction, the auction creator checks if the highest bidder has sufficient deposit to cover the collateral requirement of their bid.
+- While determining the winner of an auction, the auction resolver checks if the highest bidder has sufficient deposit to cover the collateral requirement of their bid.
   However, the bidder can receive another award between this check and the confirmation of the award transaction, which can result in the bidder not having sufficient deposit when the award transaction gets confirmed.
   In this case, the auctioneer should not try awarding another bidder, as the awarded signature will already have been exposed in the reverting award transaction.

-- Normally, the auction creator is expected to deliver the award within the award phase.
+- Normally, the auction resolver is expected to deliver the award within the award phase.
   In the case that the delivery is delayed due to networking or finality issues, it is preferable to not lock up the collateral of the bidder.
-  For this, auction creators should use a sufficiently small `awardExpirationTimestamp` while calling `awardBid()`.
+  For this, auction resolvers should use a sufficiently small `awardExpirationTimestamp` while calling `awardBid()`.

 - It is assumed that the bidder has waited for sufficient finality before reporting their fulfillment.
   If the auction cop fails to confirm the bid payment due to a finality issue, it will contradict the fulfillment.

 ### Security implications

-An auctioneer is trusted to facilitate the auction honestly (as an alternative to a trustless, on-chain order book, which has drawbacks of its own), which enables the following unwanted scenarios:
+An auctioneer is trusted to facilitate the auction honestly (as an alternative to an on-chain order book), which enables the following unwanted scenarios:

 - It can deny service (selectively or to everyone) by not awarding bids or not confirming fulfillments.
 - It can contradict fulfillments that have been correctly reported.